adafruit/Adafruit_Floppy/README.md

 Client code simply prepares an `mfm_io_t` structure and calls `read_track` with it.

 ## "Testing"
 On a host computer, you can test the MFM decoding logic with `make test`.
+It will display a single sector, a boot sector created by linux `mkfs.fat` for a 1.44MB floppy disk.